Rhyll, Phillip Island

 Despite its size, Rhyll has managed to attract some of the best eateries on Phillip Island and we have no hesitation in recommending them for breakfast, lunch or dinner.

-The Foreshore Tavern is a bustling, convivial space with a soaring ceiling, beer on tap, local wines and a diverse menu.
+The Foreshore Tavern is a relaxed, convivial space with a soaring ceiling, beer on tap, local wines and a diverse menu.
 Watch the moon rise over Western Port Bay from your balcony table.
 It's a popular place, so call Roy or Anita to book ahead in the high season, on long weekends and during special events.
 A crackling log fire in Winter offers inducement to linger.
 In fact, Thursday is Locals' Night so come and meet some of the people who make this community such a great place to live and visit.

 Temuku is the corner cafe, serving breakfast and lunch, a glass of wine, plus great coffee, cake and snacks Friday through Sunday.